-Dr Shafeek treats all General Hematology including Haemato-Oncology, Thrombosis-Haemostasis & Red cell disorders.
-He has a specialist interest in Myeloma & Lymphoma.
-Lymphomas of all grades and type.
-Acute and Chronic Leukaemias, special interest in Chronic Lymphocytic Leukaemia Treatment and investigations in Thrombotic disorders especially Thrombophilic disorders.
-Investigations management of Anaemias of different nature, Myeloproliferative disorders and Myelodysplastic syndromes including novel treatment options.
+Dr Shafeek treats all General Haematology including Haemato-oncology, Thrombosis-Haemostasis and Red cell disorders.
+He has a specialist interest in Myeloma and Lymphomas of all grades and type.
+He treats acute and chronic Leukaemias, with a particular interest in Chronic Lymphocytic Leukaemia, as well as treatment and investigations in Thrombotic disorders, especially Thrombophilic disorders.
+He has a keen interest in investigations into the management of Anaemias of different nature, Myeloproliferative disorders and Myelodysplastic syndromes, including novel treatment options.

 |Telephone||01905 362 220|

 UK Myeloma Forum

 UK CLL Forum

 PACES Examiner for MRCP (UK)-RCP London, Edinburgh & Glasgow

 Examiner FRCPath Haematology - Royal College of Pathologists